ivadomed/model-spinal-rootlets/README.md

 I have manually corrected and change the value of segmentation of the following files:
 <details>
 <summary>31 spinal level specific value</summary>

 ```
 XXX
 ```
 </details>

 This dataset D3 composed of 33 images with 31 for train .
-I have trained 4 folds of a nnUNet 3d_fullres model Out nnUNet Dice score from `progress.png` was between GET VALUE ON DUKE.
+I have trained 4 folds of a nnUNet 3d_fullres model for 2000 epochs `CUDA_VISIBLE_DEVICES=XXX nnUNetv2_train DATASETID -tr nnUNetTrainer_2000epochs -f 0`

-#compare results with binary
-#Use PDF report and denoise to review manual correction
+nnUNet Dice score from `progress.png` was between 0.4 and 0.6.

 </details>

 #### iv) Get our dataset